The Transition Lectures

 In his attempt to understand the financial market reaction to the UK government’s infamous mini-budget in September 2022, Ben Southwood (an Editor at Stripe Press, and a friend of mine) explains his affection for Chiang’s article.
 In doing so, he asks “Aren’t we already catching crumbs from the table?”
 Indeed, as the readings above demonstrate, the information content provided by market exchange is not always given to us in an entirely intelligible manner.
 We must interpret market data, and indeed speculate on what it means.
 Markets are arenas for such speculation to take place, and for contested claims to confront reality.
 Unlike an artificial intelligence, markets are a product of of human action, but they are not of human design.
 Markets help to assimilate dispersed and fragmented information into a single figure, which relates to an entire constellation of price signals.
 This communication system helps us to act and to plan, without having to understand where it has come from or what has happened to make it change.
 The implications are clear, but the interpretation is not.
 We struggle to make sense of what we see, despite the awe we should have for the system.

-I’m not, therefore, claiming to be the first person to draw a link between markets and artificial intelligence.
+I remember hearing someone describe markets as “the first AI” and being impressed, but unconvinced by that declaration.
+And I’m not claiming to be the first person to draw a link between markets and artificial intelligence.
 Consider the following quotes from Brad DeLong:

 Mark Zuckerberg talks about how stock markets resemble AI here:

-If you can find other examples of people claiming that markets are a form of AI, please let me know.
+If you can find other examples of people claiming that markets are a form of AI or vice versa, please let me know.

-My view is that calculation problems can’t be solved through computation, and anyone who thinks that socialism is feasible either hasn’t read, or hasn’t understood, the four articles mentioned in part A.
+My view is that calculation problems can’t be solved through computation, and anyone who thinks that socialism is feasible either hasn’t read, or hasn’t understood, the four articles mentioned in this unit.

 As Martin Wolf has said,